January 4, 2018

 Funding Organizations: Oncolys Pharma and Bristol-Myers Squibb

-In the 10-day Phase IIa study (EudraCT number 2008-004810-29) discussed under the previous question, the most common side effects that occurred in the censavudine groups were abdominal pain, swollen lymph nodes, nausea, headache, and fatigue.9
+In this 10-day Phase IIa study, the most common side effects that occurred in the censavudine groups were abdominal pain, swollen lymph nodes, nausea, headache, and fatigue.8

-In the Phase IIb study (NCT01489046), participants in the censavudine groups had a smaller decline in bone mineral density than the participants in the group that did not receive censavudine.
+In this Phase IIb study, participants in the censavudine groups had a smaller decline in bone mineral density than the participants in the group that did not receive censavudine.
 (Bone mineral density is a measurement of the amount of minerals, such as calcium, in an area of the bone.)
 There was a trend towards a build-up of limb and trunk fat with censavudine treatment, especially at the highest dose tested.
-Also, a slight increase in total cholesterol was seen with censavudine treatment.11
+Also, a slight increase in total cholesterol was seen with censavudine treatment.10

 Because censavudine is still being studied, information on possible side effects of the drug is not complete.
 As testing of censavudine continues, additional information on possible side effects will be gathered.

 More information about censavudine-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 Participating in a clinical trial can provide benefits.
 For example, a volunteer participant can benefit from new research treatments before they are widely available.
 Participants also receive regular and careful medical attention from a research team that includes doctors and other health professionals.
 However, clinical trials may also involve risks of varying degrees, such as unpleasant, serious, or even life-threatening side effects from the treatment being studied.7